Prototype and Testing

 For task-based usability sessions, you’re gauging if users complete the task(s) with this design, when and where they get stuck or confused, and trying to understand why.
 Document patterns you see about what works and doesn’t.
 Also take note if most users failed to discover any important elements or features.
 Indicating the relative severity of the different problems helps teams prioritise their work.

-To get the most useful feedback about the product you’ve designed, let participants know that you’re here to find out how to improve the design, so constructive criticism is more than welcome.
+To get the most useful feedback about the product or service you’ve designed, let participants know that you’re here to find out how to improve the design, so constructive criticism is more than welcome.

 Ask yourselves, what are the closest competitors to this <feature, product, idea>?, How does this compare to competitors?, What behaviours, conventions, or expectations might users bring to this product based on their experiences with other products?